Healy ruled out as McCloskey named in Ireland 33

 Last updated on .From the section Irish Rugby

-Cian Healy will miss Ireland's World Cup campaign because a calf injury while Stuart McCloskey has been named in Andy Farrell's 33-man squad.
+Cian Healy will miss Ireland's World Cup campaign because a calf injury while centre Stuart McCloskey has been named in Andy Farrell's 33-man squad.

 Prop Healy was injured in Ireland's final warm-up win over Samoa on Saturday and coach Farrell said his recovery could take up to 10 weeks.

-Healy's absence means Munster prop Jeremy Loughman is named in the squad.
+Healy's absence means Munster prop Jeremy Loughman is included.

 With the squad containing 15 backs, Farrell has found room for Ulster centre McCloskey.